About Me

 Panelist at Startup Boston Week 2024: From Prototype to Prime Time

-Head Teaching Assistant of ECE5725: Design with Embedded Operating Systems at Cornell University 2021
+Head Teaching Assistant for ECE5725: Design with Embedded Operating Systems at Cornell University 2021

 *MassChallenge, Autodesk BUILD Space, Rev Ithaca, Boston Hardware Meetup, Startup Boston